-Total Credits for Career Studies Certificate in Advanced 1 TOTAL 15 2 16 HIM 249 Supervision and Management Practices 3 0 3
+Total Credits for Career Studies Certificate in Advanced TOTAL 15 2 16 HIM 249 Supervision and Management Practices 3 0 3 HIM 142 Fundamentals of Health Information Systems II 3 0 3

 American Sign Language CSC Career Studies Certificate

 PURPOSE: This curriculum prepares individuals to communicate in American Sign Language (ASL), primarily with persons who are deaf or hard of hearing.
 Students also study the U.S. Deaf community from a cultural perspective.